-As of September 30, 2012, the number of permanent full time employees engaged in the Company's respective businesses is 10,603 and are deployed as follows:
+As of September 30, 2013, the number of permanent full time employees engaged in the Company's respective businesses is 11,174 and are deployed as follows:

 Business Company or Division Number

+BCF, Nissin-URC, Hunt-URC, Packaging Division,

-Branded consumer foods BCF, Nissin-URC, Hunt-URC, Packaging Division, CCPI, URCI and URCCCL 8,189
+Branded consumer foods CCPI, URCI and URCCCL 8,670

-Agro-industrial products
+Agro-industrial products:

-Agribusiness Robina Farms 736
+Agribusiness Robina Farms 663

 Livestock feeds, corn

-products & vegetable oil UCP 334
+products & vegetable oil UCP 326

-Veterinary compounds Robichem 24
+Veterinary compounds Robichem 22

-Commodity food products
+Commodity food products:

-Sugar URSUMCO, SONEDCO, CARSUMCO, PASSI 1,031
+URSUMCO, SONEDCO, CARSUMCO,

+Sugar PASSI and Tolong 1,193

-Flour Flour Division and CMC 289
+Flour Flour Division and CMC 300

-10,603
+11,174

-Out of the total employees, 2,120 are managerial and administrative staff.
-As at the same date, approximately 12,000 contractual and agency employees are engaged in the Company's businesses.
-The Company does not anticipate any substantial increase in the number of its employees in fiscal 2013.
+As at the same date, approximately 14,000 contractual and agency employees are engaged in the Company's businesses.
+The Company does not anticipate any substantial increase in the number of its employees in fiscal 2014.

 For most of the companies and operating divisions, collective bargaining agreements between the relevant representatives of the employees' union and the subsidiary or divisions are in effect.
 The collective bargaining agreements generally cover a five-year term with a right to renegotiate the economic provisions of the agreement after three years, and contain provisions for annual salary increases, health and insurance benefits, and closed-shop arrangements.
-The collective bargaining agreements were signed and concluded with the labor unions.
-For fiscal 2012, 4 collective bargaining agreements were signed and concluded with the labor unions which are as follows: Kilusang Unyon sa Robina Farms - Alliance of Nationalist and Genuine Labor Organization (KURF-ANGLO), URC Cebu Independent Employees Union, CARSUMCO Employees' Union (Philippine Agricultural, Commercial and Industrial Workers' Union - TUCP) and CARSUMCO Supervisors' Union (National Congress of Unions in the Sugar Industry Philippines - TUCP).
+The collective bargaining agreements are with 25 different unions.
+For fiscal 2013, 5 collective bargaining agreements were signed and concluded with the labor unions which are as follows: Universal Robina Corporation Labor Independent Union (URCLU), Consolidated Workers Union (CWU), Terai Labor Union (TLU), Canlubang Plant Employees Union-Organized Labor Organization in Line Industries and Agriculture (CPEU-OLALIA), MCD- Monthly Independent Union (MCD-MIU).
 The Company believes that good labor relations generally exist throughout the Company's subsidiaries and operating divisions.

 The Company has established non-contributory retirement plan covering all of the regular employees of URC.
 The plan provides retirement, separation, disability and death benefits to its members.
 The Company, however, reserves the right to change the rate and amounts of its contribution at anytime on account of business necessity or adverse economic conditions.
 The funds of the plan are administered and managed by the trustees.
-Retirement cost charged to operations, including amortization of past service cost, amounted to ₱126 million, ₱94 million and ₱63 million in fiscals 2012, 2011 and 2010, respectively.
+Retirement cost charged to operations, including net interest cost, amounted to \$\Pma\$119 million, \$\Pma\$87 million and \$\Pma\$67 million in fiscals 2013, 2012 and 2011, respectively.